Sudipto0005018/Support-Chat-System-/README.md

 # Support-Chat-System-

+Frontend: React part not fully done, but attempted it, you can go through the code.

 Backend: start server: npm start (or if want to start with nodemon: npm run dev)

-Frontend: React part not fully done, but attempted it, GET http://localhost:5000/
+GET http://localhost:5000/

 POST: Register:   http://localhost:5000/api/auth/register